 Three months later

 I've listened to a lot of music on the LCD-2 meanwhile.
-Mostly CD-quality lossless files, with the phones plugged into a very transparent, linear, very neutral DAC+amp stack.
+Mostly CD-quality lossless files, with the phones plugged into a very transparent, linear, very neutral DAC+amp stack - the EL DAC / EL Amp by JDS Labs.
 The phones, just the way they are, are great.
 But if you do a tone sweep to identify the peaks and throughs, and filter those out, they sound even better.

 This is the EQ curve I'm using now.
-The bump around 1.5 kHz is probably the bump on the Harman curve, and these phones apparently don't have it, which is perceived as a hole, so you have to add it in EQ.
+They need a tiny boost around 1.5 kHz.
 There are a couple other peaks that need to be tamed (show as holes on the graph), and then there's that deep resonance hole at 8 kHz which needs to be bolstered (shows on the graph as a peak, of course).

 With these local fixes, the phones are outstanding.
 They retain that deep, earth shaking, tectonic-scale bass, which is the hallmark of big planar transducers.
 But the mids and highs are a little bit more lively - like the Sennheiser sound, but more honest.
 I'm using this EQ curve all the time now.